Enumeration Complexity of Conjunctive Queries with Functional Dependencies

 \end{example}

 Example~\ref{example:fd-dif1} shows that the dichotomy by Bagan et al.~\cite{bdg:dichotomy} does not hold in the presence of FDs.
-In fact, we believe that dependencies between attributes are so common in real life, that ignoring them in such dichotomies can lead to missing a significant portion of the tractable cases.
+In fact, we believe that dependencies between attributes are so common in real life that ignoring them in such dichotomies can lead to missing a significant portion of the tractable cases.
 Therefore, to get a realistic picture of the enumeration complexity of CQs, we have to take dependencies into account.
 The goal of this work is to generalize the dichotomy to fully accommodate FDs.

 Towards this goal, we introduce an extension of a query $Q$ according to the FDs.
 The extension is called the FD-extended query, and denoted $Q^+$.
-In this extension, each atom, as well as the head of the query, contains all variables that can be implied by its variables according to some FD.
+In this extension, each atom, as well as the head of the query, contains all variables that can be implied by its variables according to the FDs.
 This way, instead of classifying every combination of CQ and FDs directly, we encode the dependencies within the extended query, and use the classification of $Q^+$ to gain insight regarding $Q$.
 This approach draws inspiration from the proof of a dichotomy in the complexity of \emph{deletion propagation}, in the presence of FDs~\cite{Kimelfeld:2012:DCD}.
 However, the problem and consequently the proof techniques are fundamentally different.

 The FD-extension is defined in such a way that if $Q$ is satisfied by an assignment, then the same assignment also satisfies the extension $Q^+$, as the underlying instance is bound by the FDs.
 In fact, we can show that enumerating the solutions of $Q$ under FDs can be reduced to enumerating the solutions of $Q^+$.
 Therefore, tractability of $Q^+$ ensures that $Q$ can be efficiently solved as well.
 By using the positive result in the known dichotomy, $Q^+$ is tractable w.r.t enumeration if it is free-connex.
-Moreover, it can be shown that the structural restrictions of acyclicity and free-connex are closed under taking FD-extensions.
-Hence, the class of all queries $Q$ such that $Q^+$ is free-connex is an extension of the class of free-connex queries, and this extension is in fact proper.
-We denote the classes of queries $Q$ such that $Q^+$ is acyclic or free-connex as FD-acyclic respectively FD-free-connex.
+Moreover, it can be shown that the structural restrictions of acyclicity and free-connex are closed under FD-extensions.
+Hence, the class of all queries $Q$ such that $Q^+$ is free-connex is a proper extension of the class of free-connex queries.
+We denote the classes of queries $Q$ such that $Q^+$ is acyclic or free-connex as FD-acyclic or FD-free-connex, respectively.